Simon Davidmann President & CEO of Imperas Software elected as Chair of the OpenHW Verification Task Group

 The high-quality CV32E40P open-source processor IP core was the first core to be fully verified within the OpenHW CORE-V family.
 This marked the first of many projects based on the CV32E40P, which was verified using the Imperas RISC-V golden reference model, now a key component relied upon in development and verification both within open-source community projects and commercial designs.
 Imperas is a founding member of the OpenHW Group, which was established with a clear objective to drive the adoption of open-source hardware by delivering quality IP cores based on industrial strength verification and compatibility with the established commercial EDA design tools and flows.

-“The semiconductor industry is built on standards, but it is the methodologies that provide the essential guidelines that support both successful projects and the foundation of the supporting ecosystem alike,” Davidmann said.
+“The semiconductor industry is built on standards, but it is the methodologies that provide the essential guidelines that support both successful projects and the foundation of the supporting ecosystem alike,” said Simon Davidmann, CEO at Imperas Software Ltd, and Chair of the OpenHW Verification Task Group.

 He noted that the open standard instruction-set architecture (ISA) of RISC-V is enabling SoC and system developers to explore new design freedoms and new solutions.
 Verification responsibility is undergoing a major shift from a few specialist teams to any developer who explores a RISC-V design.